feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     transformer = DropHighPSIFeatures(split_col='group', cut_off='C')
     X_no_drift = transformer.fit_transform(X)

-In order to understand how the dataframe is split to compute the PSI, we look at the output of the `_split_dataframe` method that is called during the PSI calculations.
+In order to understand how the dataframe is split (to compute the PSI), we look at the output of the `_split_dataframe` method that is called during the PSI calculations.